ModelDBRepository/187604/README.txt

 It models the rat CA1 using several cell types and can include characteristics of an epileptic network (sprouting and cell death).

+UPDATES
+- 2022-04-01: sgate.mod: patch for compatibility with NEURON > 8.1.
+Technical fix, no expected changes.

 INSTRUCTIONS FOR RUNNING THE PROGRAM
 >SETUP:
 1. Ensure neuron is installed on the head node and has its directory added to PATH